GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

    ``PETScPrefix`` (``emt_`` in the example) selects the options that the time stepper reads from a ``.petscrc`` file in the run directory; a sample is provided in ``src/applications/data_sets/petscoptions/emt``.
+   The sample uses GMRES with a block-Jacobi preconditioner and a KLU factorization on each processor, which is an exact direct solve on one processor.
+The file is required: a run directory without it fails at the first time step.

 After instantiating an ``Emt`` object with a communicator, the EMT calculation can be set up using the following sequence of function calls.